-Urban Village Released a BLOCKBUSTER of a music video, yiFilm… The opening lyrics speak a tale of a father, on a brothers Grimm type epic, travelling, exorcising and vanquishing evil spirits with the aid of a brother, fellow father.
-I Interpret this is his answer to the question, “Uphi Ubaba”, and damn what a great answer, certain, worthy of a hero’s return… perhaps exaggerated, by the father, at least, he is there to answer for himself… which is what should be expected…. at the very least.
+Urban Village Released a BLOCKBUSTER of a music video, epic really… The opening lyrics speak a tale of a father, on a brothers Grimm type epic, travelling, exorcising and vanquishing evil spirits with the aid of a brother, fellow father i suppose.
+I Interpret this is the fathers’ answer to the question, “Uphi Ubaba”, and damn what a great answer, certain, worthy of a hero’s return… perhaps exaggerated, by the father… at least he is there to answer for himself… which is what should be expected, at the very least.

-The archetype of Ubaba is established, stern but kind, surveiller of his territory, perhaps unpredictable, classy, informed, orderly.
-Cruising home on a gravel road, the car is green and looks like it runs smoothly.
-Shining like it is not only taken care of, but loved.
-Like a bozza tsotsi van toeka, somewhat acknowledging the various women he’s passing by, Tshata rambles on Ukhozi Fm, with modern zulu guitar accompanying his chats.
+The archetype of Ubaba is established, stern but kind, surveiller of his territory, perhaps unpredictable, definitely classy, informed, orderly.
+Cruising home on a gravel road, the car is green and looks like it runs smoothly, shining like it is not only taken care of, but loved.
+Him, a bozza, bra smang mang, a tsotsi van toeka. the camera acknowledging the various women he’s passing by the roadside.
+Tshata rambles on Ukhozi Fm, with modern zulu guitar accompanying his chats.
 Ubaba exits the car, the sound is left behind when he shuts the door… In a classic ending of an opening scene, there is a reverence afforded to the father figure, a belt holds up powder blue brentwood slacks, a Marula yellow collared shirt and diamond pattern sleeveless cardigan as he hands out treats to children upon his return… he is then clothed in dignity that cannot be bought at Rand outfitters.
 In the background, Silhouettes of train rail lines with Apollo high mast lights leaving fixed nuggets of gold on a Soweto sunless skyline.

-Next frame, we are greeted with what feels like a strange hybrid of isolation and overcrowding offered by low lighting, close ups, deep contrasts with high shadows reminisce of hostel living and perhaps cinematically the masculine- obsessed Carling Black Label advertisements about rewards at the end of a day… Men isolated, but together, engaged in activity, at the end of a day.
-The camera is intrusive, almost gonzo, giving us intimate insight regarding the relationships men have with their hands, work and others, almost to counter the narrative that South African men’s hands are for hitting.
+Next frame, we are greeted with what feels like a strange hybrid of isolation and overcrowding offered by low lighting, close ups, deep contrasts with high shadows reminisce of hostel living and perhaps cinematically the masculine- obsessed Carling Black Label advertisements about “rewards at the end of a day”… Men isolated, but together, engaged in activity, at the end of a day.
+The camera is intrusive, almost gonzo, giving us intimate insight regarding the relationships men have with their hands, their work and others around them, almost to counter the narrative that South African men’s hands are solely for inflicting violence based on gender.
 It all happens in the presence of deep shadows, men working in a darkness that they have clearly climatized to, because even in the low light, they are working, watching, erranding, socialising, interacting kindly, not being aggressive even when the camera is being intrusively close up into the affairs of the men and their isolation.
-Even the boxing and the guri energy in the other room is harmless, necessary expression of masculine energy, dominance channelled, and challenged… and a series of young men follows, new archetypes for the age as it evolves… The stuff is beyond entertainment, for me, its the symbolism.
+Even the boxing and the guri energy in the other room is a harmless, though painful but necessary expression of masculine energy, dominance channeled, and challenged… Someone wins the fight. a series of young men follows, new archetypes for the age as it evolves… The stuff is beyond entertainment, for me, its the symbolism of it all.
 And I thought Justice was done… this statement is perfectly ambiguous because the directors name is Justice Mokheli, who by doing justice to this video, outdid himself.

 Feet in tradition, head in the future, the four musicians of Urban Village raise the cultural and historical awareness of the South African township of Soweto, where a strategy of the regime sought to separate many fathers from their families and send them to mines in Johannesburg up until the 1990s… to this day there are socio economic repercussions.
 Through the camera work of Justice Mukheli, the video explores the daily life of these male spaces which, despite the fatigue of the circumstances, remained places of conviviality and unity.